 Further priority applications

 Once the initial priority application is filed, nothing further usually needs to be done until shortly before the expiry of the priority year, twelve months after the filing date of the initial priority application.
-However, as mentioned above, in certain cases where the invention changes with time or inventive modifications are developed it is advisable to file further priority documents to these aspects.
-Again, the costs of this vary, depending upon how much work is involved.
+However, as mentioned above, in certain cases where the invention changes with time or inventive modifications are developed it is advisable to file further priority applications to these aspects.
+Again, the costs of this may vary, depending upon how much work is involved.
 However, because the basic application has already been drafted, the costs would generally be much lower.
-Such additional priority applications would be cognated with the first priority application at the time of international filing.
+The priority dates of all such applications can be claimed at the time of international filing.
 Further applications are, however, the exception rather than the rule.

 At the expiry of the priority year (calculated from the first priority application if more than one application is filed), a decision needs to be taken as to whether or not to proceed with international filing based on the original priority applications.
 Various options are open at this point, including filing separate national applications in the countries of interest or possibly a European regional application at the European Patent Office (EPO).
 A route more commonly adopted is to file an International (PCT) application in which over 100 countries are designated provisionally.
 A list of countries party to the PCT (International application countries) and the EPC (European application countries) are available from the web links at the end of this document.
 It is possible to designate the EPO via the PCT.
 This latter option has the advantage that the major costs associated with national filing may be deferred.

 It is common when filing national/international applications to update the specification to describe new developments and experiments that have been performed (unless these developments are already the subject of a second priority application).
 Thus, the costs of filing an international (PCT) application depends upon how much work is involved in revising the original priority application text, but generally is in the range of about £4,000 – £5,500, which includes the necessary official fees.